LSC-CyFair Engineering Department

 The AS in Engineering degree is designed to transfer as a degree, rather than on a course-by-course basis, and the courses correspond to equivalent university degree coursework as agreed upon through the Texas Coordinating Board Voluntary Transfer Compact.
 Click here for more information.

 In general, the first year of study is common to all of the Associates of Engineering degrees and the second year involves some divergence in coursework.
-Lone Star College System now offers the Associates of Science in Mechanical Engineering and is finalizing plans for Chemical, Civil, Electrical, Industrial, and Biomedical Engineering.
+Lone Star College System now offers the following Associates of Science degrees:

 What academic background is required to enroll in Lone Star’s engineering program?